 CCLC Joint Worship waiting for distant members of arrive

-Pastor Yumba Leads Worshi at the joint CCLC Worship Service
+Pastor Yumba Leads Worship at the joint CCLC Worship Service

-On Monday morning Peter and worked our way through the chaotic Lubumbashi Internatiional Airport where Peter flew home to Togo and I flew to Lusaka, Zambia where I will spend the next twelve days working with Pastor Ibrahim and the other pastors and leaders of the Zambia-CLC (ZCLC).
-The first couple of days will be spent trying to finalize the much needed church registration process.
-Later in the week pastors from three different districts will travel to Lusaka for Bible seminar and the first official organizational conference of the ZCLC.
-Following the semiar and conference, I will travel to Livingstone to assist with outreach and evangelism efforts for a few days and to help settle some issues with the ZCLC property.
+On Monday morning Peter and I worked our way through the chaotic Lubumbashi Internatiional Airport where Peter flew home to Togo and I flew to Lusaka, Zambia where I will spend the next twelve days working with Pastor Ibrahim and the other pastors and leaders of the Zambia-CLC (ZCLC).
+The first couple of days will be spent trying to finalize the much needed and difficult to acquire church registration process.
+Later in the week fifteen pastors and church leaders from three different districts will travel to Lusaka for a Bible seminar and the first official organizational conference of the ZCLC.
+Following the semiar and conference, I will travel to Livingstone to assist Pastors Ibrahim and Kulobone with outreach and evangelism efforts for a few days and to help settle some issues with the ZCLC property.

 No comments: